-And it is this idea of seeing potential in excess and leftovers that she continues to explore in a body of work called An Anthology of Waste.
-'I see everything that comes out of my studio, every material, as a starting point for making something new and an opportunity for image making rather than a negative endpoint.
-From tea that I spilt on my desk to water from washing oak galls or the liquid left from growing kombucha.'
+And it is this idea of seeing potential in excess and leftovers that she continues to explore in a body of work called An Anthology of Waste, 'I see everything that comes out of my studio, every material, as a starting point for making something new and an opportunity for image making rather than a negative endpoint.
+From tea that I spilt on my desk to water from washing oak galls or the liquid left from growing kombucha.
 She uses a laboratory technique called chromatography, which is used for the separation of a mixture into its components - a form of dissolution that doesn't exactly strike me as photographic in nature.
 Prior to our virtual get-together, I googled the term and found nothing but images of graphs and chemistry tubes and those cylindrical-shaped containers used to hold reagents or samples.
-But in her case, Fletcher explains, 'it's using light to show a material reaction.
-It visualises all of the components and minerals held within a solution.
-I combine silver nitrate in the chromatography process, and the sensitivity of the silver nitrate to both light and organic matter is what makes the components visible to the human eye.
-For instance, some milk went off in my studio, and through the process of chromatography, it becomes a photographic representation of it.
+But in her case, Fletcher explains, am paraphrasing Todd McGowan, who in Capitalism and Desire (Columbia University Press, 2005) calls like Mnd of artificial desire fed by capitalism incomplete satisfaction.
+It refers to the sense of perpetually lacking something - the perpetual lack without which the imperative of an upward-sloping graph seems inconceivable and which, reinforced by scarcity, fuels life under capitalism.